-Class objectives:
+Course objectives:

-This class is taught in Haitian Creole because that is the best way to acquire and build proficiency in the language.
+This class will be taught in Haitian Creole in order to allow the students to acquire and build proficiency in the language.
 This might be difficult for some students; however, second language acquisition research recognizes this as the best way to learn a new language.

-Our objective is to help develop your proficiency in speakinsg, reading, writing and listening in Haitian Creole.
-Our goal is to accomplish this in an online classroom setting where communicative, form-focused and meaningful activities stimulate learning.
+Our objective is to help develop your proficiency in speaking, reading, writing and listening in Haitian Creole.
+Our goal is to accomplish this in a face-to-face classroom setting where communicative, form-focused and meaningful activities stimulate learning.

-You will need to devote attention to cultivating your Haitian Creole at home.
+You will need to devote attention to cultivating your Haitian Creole.
 This will involve reading the materials, in some cases more than once.
 You need to write new words down in complete sentences, to read to yourself out-loud, to listen to and watch Haitian media and to seek out Haitian Creole-speaking friends.
-You will have homework on a regular basis.